DataDog/documentation/content/en/agent/kubernetes/control_plane.md

 ### Etcd

 Certificates are needed to communicate with the Etcd service, which are located on the host.
 These certificates should be mounted on the Cluster Check Runner pods by adding the volumes and volumeMounts as below.
-(Note that mounts are also included to disable the Etcd check autoconfiguration file packaged with the agent.)
+(Mounts are also included to disable the Etcd check autoconfiguration file packaged with the agent.)

 {{< tabs >}}
 {{% tab "Helm" %}}